hot-glue-for-rails/hot-glue/README.md

 You will need to build scaffolding with the same name for the related object as well.
 On the list view, the object you are currently building will be built with a sub-view list of the objects related from the given line.

 The downnested child table (not to be confused with this object's `--nested` setting, where you are specifying this object's _parents_) is called a **child portal**.
 When you create a record in the child portal, the related record is automatically set to be owned by its parent (as specified by `--nested`).
 For an example, see the [v0.4.7 release notes](https://github.com/jasonfb/hot-glue/releases/tag/v0.4.7).

+Can now be created with more space (wider) by adding a `+` to the end of the downnest name
+- e.g. `--downnest=abc+,xyz`

+The 'Abcs' portal will display as 5 bootstrap columns instead of the typical 4.
+(You may use multiple ++ to keep making it wider but the inverse with minus is not supported